 Global Development Group is a member of the Australian Council for International Development (ACFID) and a signatory to the ACFID Code of Conduct.
 The ACFID Code of Conduct is a voluntary, self-regulatory sector code of good practice that aims to improve international development outcomes and increase stakeholder trust by enhancing the transparency and accountability of signatory organisations.
 The Code sets good standards for program effectiveness, fundraising, governance and financial reporting.

 For more details visit www.acfid.asn.au

-Only OAGDS entities can send tax-deductible funds to overseas projects.
+OAGDS entities are uniquely qualified to send tax-deductible funds to overseas projects.